 1. Baby oil

 While most adults would either purchase this silky soft liquid for its intended use, moisturising baby skin, showing folk rely on this greasy bottle of goodness for giving the muzzle, eyes and general points of judge’s interest that all important extra gleam before the class.
+As with any oil-based product, it should be used with care to avoid any risk of burning the skin in the sunshine.

 2. Plastic Prosecco glasses